Mohammadbk93/projects/README.md

 It allows you to upload a PDF document to Google Drive and ask questions about its content.
 The workflow retrieves relevant text from the document using a vector database and generates accurate answers with OpenAI GPT-4o-mini.

+📌How This Project Helps People and Organizations

+This AI Document Q&A Agent can be extremely useful for anyone who works with large documents, manuals, reports, or internal files.
+Instead of searching manually through long PDFs, users can simply ask questions and get accurate answers instantly.

+📌Who Can Benefit

+- Students & Researchers — quickly extract important information from academic papers

+- Teams & Organizations — make internal documents searchable and interactive

+- Customer Support — turn product manuals into smart, conversational knowledge bases

+- Managers & Executives — access key insights from long reports without reading everything

+- Educators — create instant Q&A systems for course materials

+- Engineers / Developers — build custom chatbots for private documents

+📌How It Helps

+- Instant Information Retrieval
+No need to scroll through a PDF — ask a question and get the exact answer.

+- Automated Knowledge Extraction
+Converts any document into a searchable knowledge base using AI.

+- Context-Aware Answers
+Uses the uploaded document as the only source, ensuring grounded and accurate responses.

+- Saves Time
+Reduces hours of manual reading, searching, and summarizing.

+- Private & Secure
+Your data stays inside your own n8n workflow and vector database.

+- Increases Productivity
+Teams can make faster decisions by retrieving essential information instantly.

 📌Key Steps:

 - Load a PDF file stored in Google Drive